 - Upcycle pants into a cute circle skirt, a sleek pencil skirt, or just hem into shorts.

 - Have a bunch of old denim?
 Why not turn them into this durable, waterproof picnic blanket?
 And get an eyeful of these beautiful hexagon and chevron denim pillows!

-- Turn button down shirts into adorable pillows, a handy apron, a cute shirt, a maternity peasant blouse, a dress for a little one, or a chic kimono.
+- Turn button-down shirts into adorable pillows, a handy apron, a cute shirt, a maternity peasant blouse, a dress for a little one, or a chic kimono.

 Consciousness is key

-No matter what, a consideration for the products we wear and use can go miles in creating a happier, healthier, cleaner planet and a sustainable future!
+Consideration for the products we wear and use can go miles in creating a happier, healthier, cleaner planet and a sustainable future!

 If you like my ideas for Up-cycling: Clothing, or have some of your own you’d like to share, please leave a comment below, or instagram with the hashtag #makeadlib.
 Don’t forget to tag @makeadlib!